 The durability of two-piece dual flush toilets depends on their manufacturing.
 The flushing durability is usually the same for single-unit and two-piece toilets; however, two-piece dual flush toilets are likely to be more durable because they have better flushing systems.
 Additionally, the durability of design depends on how the toilet was manufactured, but most of the time, single-unit toilets have more durable designs because two-piece toilets have two separate pieces that are more likely to experience leaks and, ultimately, cracks.
 The cracks in a toilet can reduce its life and make it less durable.

 Two-piece dual flush toilets are said to be lightweight in comparison to single-unit toilets, and their lightweight is what makes them easier to install.
 One-unit toilets are more cumbersome, and that is why their installation can be a little tricky.
-The installation of two-piece dual flush toilets is pretty simple and requires you to install both units separately.
+The installation of two-piece toilets is pretty simple and requires you to install both units separately.